Dagmawialebachew/AAUDatingBot/QUICKSTART.md

-# CrushConnect - Quick Start Guide
+# AAUPulse - Quick Start Guide

 ## Step 1: Get Your Bot Token

 1. Open Telegram and message [@BotFather](https://t.me/BotFather)
 2. Send `/newbot`
-3. Choose a name: `CrushConnect`
+3. Choose a name: `AAUPulse`
-4. Choose a username: `CrushConnectBot` (or any available name ending in 'bot')
+4. Choose a username: `AAUPulseBot` (or any available name ending in 'bot')
 5. Copy the bot token (looks like: `1234567890:ABCdefGhIJKlmNoPQRsTUVwxyZ`)

 ## Step 2: Create Your Channel

 1. Create a new Telegram channel
-2. Make it public with username: `AAUCrushConnect`
+2. Make it public with username: `AAUAAUPulse`
 3. Add your bot as admin with posting permissions

 ## Step 3: Get Your User ID